ugurozturk/ListingEverything/Video.md

 1. You are too much E24
 1. The King’s Avatar 14.
 Bölüm - 8/10
 1. More Than Friends E12 - 3/10
+1. How I Met Your Mother S01E20
+1. The Big Bang Theory S02E00

 ## Watched Tv Series
 1. Bartu Ben - 6/10 - [imdb](https://www.imdb.com/title/tt9111010/)